-On behalf of the University, the Cambridge Trust is offering the Cambridge International Scholarships to pursue PhD studies for 2017-2018 academic year.
-International students are eligible for these scholarships.
+On behalf of the University, the Cambridge Trust is offering the Cambridge international awards to pursue PhD studies for 2020-21 academic year.
+International students are eligible for these endowments.

-The aim of the Cambridge International Scholarships is to ensure that the 250 highest ranked students, irrespective of nationality, receive full financial support to undertake research leading to a PhD.
+The aim of the Cambridge international awards is to ensure that the 250 highest ranked students, irrespective of nationality, receive full financial support to undertake research leading to a PhD.

 Today, the Trust is the largest provider of funding for international students at Cambridge, working with partners worldwide to support students of outstanding academic merit under a variety of scholarship schemes.

-Course Level: Scholarships are available to pursue research programme leading to the PhD (including CPGS) at the University of Cambridge.
+- Course Level: The studentships are available to pursue research programme leading to the PhD (including CPGS) at the University of Cambridge.

-Study Subject(s): Scholarships are awarded in all available research courses at the University of Cambridge.
+- Study Subject: The studentships are awarded in all available research courses at the University of Cambridge.

-Scholarship Award: Full financial support to undertake research leading to a PhD.
-The Scholarships pay the University Composition Fee and a maintenance allowance sufficient for a single person.
-In order to maximise the number of Scholarships awarded, the Trust will, when appropriate, promote winners of Vice-Chancellor’s Awards and Cambridge International Scholarships to other full-cost awards with UK Research Councils, or partner organisations, or Departments or Colleges, who are willing to provide either the full amount or part of the cost of the scholarship.
+- Award: Full financial support to undertake research leading to a PhD.
+The grants pay the University Composition Fee and a maintenance allowance sufficient for a single person.
+In order to maximise the Number of Awards awarded, the Trust will, when appropriate, promote winners of Vice-Chancellor’s Awards and Cambridge international awards to other full-cost awards with UK Research Councils, or partner organisations, or Departments or Colleges, who are willing to provide either the full amount or part of the cost of the program.
 Where part of the cost of a scholarship is offered, the Trust will meet the balance.

-Eligibility: These are guidelines on eligibility for scholarships
+- These are guidelines on eligibility for programmes

 - All students, irrespective of nationality, are eligible to be considered for funding by the Trust.